cdrummey216/whoami/README.md

 **Human nature is a duality and balance is the ideal.**
 * Understand/Communicate
-  * To understand oneself, others, or to be understood is a fundamental need.
-Communication is the means for understanding.
 * Know/feel
-  * To know is to have experienced something real.
-To feel is to believe when knowing is not possible.
 * Order/harmony
-  * Order is the need to organize and solve.
-Harmony is order with good intent.
 * Love/Desire
-  * Love is trust when understanding is not possible, because the need to understand and be understood is undeniable.

 # AN EXTERNAL FOUNDATION FOR KNOWLEDGE, OR "I"